Get Your Amateur Radio License in Just One Day!

 If you don't show up or cancel we may or may not issue a refund or allow you to attend a future event at no charge.
 This is generally based on whether we could have sold your registration to someone else.

 California Emergency Volunteers, Inc. is a 501(c)(3) tax-exempt charity serving volunteer first responders in Northern California.
-The organization was founded by David Coursey, N5FDL and has a five-member board of directors.

 Our primary focus is on training.
 We offer a highly-successful Amateur Radio training program as well as topical courses and specialized training for volunteer responders.
 We also operate a notification system and support Amateur Radio repeaters and other technologies used by emergency volunteers.